Those who miss out: the 16-18 year olds

 Who is an adolescent?

-In research and clinical practice, the 16-18 years old don’t even have the dignity of a name – surely “young adults” would be better and at least begin to convey the special needs of such a group – coping with the end of school, relationships, reproductive issues, growth spurts, learning methods, coping with an uncertain world, impact of family trauma, isolation, being different, demands of sport etc etc – the kind of things that anyone holding a broad biopsychosocial framework should pick up.
+In research and clinical practice, the 16-18 year olds don’t even have the dignity of a name – surely “young adults” would be better and at least begin to convey the special needs of such a group – coping with the end of school, relationships, reproductive issues, growth spurts, learning methods, coping with an uncertain world, impact of family trauma, isolation, being different, demands of sport etc etc – the kind of things that anyone holding a broad biopsychosocial framework should pick up.

 We would love your comments here on this notion of a missing group.